The Wedding of Zein: Plot summary

 The story opens with the village hearing the news of Zein's upcoming nuptials.
 Because Zein is regarded as the village idiot, the people as a whole are greatly surprised that any family agreed to give their daughter to him.

 The rest of the story unfolds non-linearly.
 The first section is an account of Zein's childhood and young adulthood, focusing on his strange ability to draw attention to village girls by falling in love with them.
 After he sings their praises, other people notice the girls, resulting in their advantageous marriages.
 Because of this, the other villagers invite him over in hope of his falling in love with their daughters.
 Zein is also distinguished by his friendship with Haneen, a Sufi holy man who did not associate closely with anyone else in the village.
 He is also close to many of the socially shunned, such as Mousa the Lame, a disabled former slave.

+The middle of the story focuses on other villagers of Wad Hamid, such as Zein’s fiancée Ni’ma, his enemy Seif ad-Din, and the men of Mahjoub’s gang, the men who run the village.

-The turning point of the story is an encounter between Zein and Seif ad-Din, a local man of bad character.
-Seif ad-Din attacks Zein while he is standing talking to Mahjoub's gang, a group of local men who run the village.
-Zein retaliates with unexpected strength, but before he can actually kill Seif ad-Din, he is stopped by Haneen, who blesses both men and the village as a whole.
-In the following year, which is referred to as Haneen's year, the village experiences multiple miracles, which they attribute to Haneen's blessing.
-The story climaxes with one of these miracles, the wedding of the fool Zein to the most beautiful, intelligent, religious girl in the village, Ni'ma.
+The turning point of the story is an encounter between Zein and Seif ad-Din.
+Seif ad-Din attacks Zein while he is standing and conversing with Mahjoub's gang.
+Zein retaliates with unexpected strength and begins to strangle him, but before he can actually kill Seif ad-Din, he is stopped by Haneen, who blesses both men and the village as a whole.
+Seif ad-Din vehemently apologizes to Zein and the group of men exchange kind words.
+In the following year, Haneen dies.
+Not long after his passing the village experiences multiple miracles, which they attribute to the ascetic, consequently naming the year “Haneen’s year”.
+The story climaxes with one of these miracles: the wedding of Zein the fool to the most beautiful, intelligent, devout, and sought-after girl in the village—Ni'ma.